numbbo/coco/README.md

   - optional: `git`
 2. For a machine running the post-processing
   - Python 2.6 or 2.7 with `numpy` (preferably >=1.7) and `matplotlib` installed.
-    We recommend to install the [Anaconda library](https://www.continuum.io/downloads).
+    We recommend to install the [Anaconda Python 2.7 library](https://www.continuum.io/downloads).
     Python 3 is not yet supported with the post-processing part of NumBBO/CoCO!

 ### Windows Specifics
 Under Windows, two alternative compile toolchains can be used:

 1. [Cygwin](https://www.cygwin.com/) which comes with gcc and make, available in 32- and 64-bit versions.
-2. MinGW's gcc (http://www.mingw.org/) and GNU make (http://gnuwin32.sourceforge.net/packages/make.htm).
-  MinGW only comes in 32-bit, but also runs on 64-bit machines.
-See [_Language Specifics_](#Language-Specifics) below, if Python is used to conduct experiments.
+2. MinGW's gcc (http://www.mingw.org/), which only comes in 32-bit, but also runs on 64-bit machines.

 For using `git` under Windows (optional), we recommend installing [TortoiseGit](https://tortoisegit.org/).

 ### Language Specifics  <a name="Language-Specifics"></a>
 _Additional_ requirements for running an algorithm in a specific language.

-* **C**: make, such as GNU make
+* **C**: make, such as GNU make ([GNU make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm)).
 * **Java**: `gcc` and any Java Development Kit (JDK), such that `javac` and `javah` are accessible (i.e. in the system path).
 * **MATLAB**: at least MATLAB 2008, for details, see [here](./code-experiments/build/matlab/README.md)
-* **Python on Windows with MinGW** compiler: Microsoft compiler package for Python 2.7 containing VC9, available [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
+* **Python on Windows with MinGW**: Python 2.7 and the Microsoft compiler package for Python 2.7 containing VC9, available [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
-  These are necessary to build C extensions for the Python `cocoex` package for Windows.
+  These are necessary to build the C extensions for the Python `cocoex` module for Windows.
   It has both the 32-bit and 64-bit compilers and the Windows SDK headers.
 * **Octave**: tested with Octave 4.0.0 but older versions might work.
 Make sure `octave` can be called from the shell without closing the shell on exit, for details,